amoffatt/neo4py/README.txt

   >>> tx, created = gdb.get_tx()

-If created is True, it is the responsibility of this scope to commit the transaction with any of
+If created is True, it is the responsibility of this scope to commit the transaction when done with any of

   >>> tx.finish(True)	# success
   >>> tx.finish(False)	# failure - rollback changes